streamlink/streamlink/docs/plugin_matrix.rst

 SpeedRunsLive.com   Yes     --
 SVT Play            Yes     Yes   Videos may be geo-restricted to Sweden.
                                   Also supports Öppet arkiv and SVT Flow.
+TV4 Play            Yes     Yes   Videos may be geo-restricted to Sweden.
 Twitch/Justin.tv    Yes     Yes   Possible to authenticate for access to
                                   protected streams.
 UStream TV          Yes     Yes